 Carefully planning inventory puts your business in a much more comfortable position to deal with the increased demand during the busy shopping periods.
 Once you have a gauge of what you need for the holiday period, there are easy ways to make sure your inventory never falls below that level.

 If you’re working with a tech-enabled 3PL or use inventory management software, tracking stock levels and automatically setting reorder notification points is a valuable tool.
-During the holiday season, it is recommended that you increase reorder points to cover a spike in sales.
+During the holiday season, it is recommended that you increase reorder points and your reorder quantity to cover a spike in sales.

 5. Order holiday package inserts